-A really good classic tuna salad recipe is incredibly easy to make.
-It’s also incredibly easy to mess up!
-As with all the classics like egg salad, chicken salad, potato salad, or macaroni salad, it’s not just about the ingredients you use, but the amounts of each one that can make or break the recipe!
+A really good tuna salad recipe is easy to make, but also incredibly easy to mess up.
+Just like the classics, think egg salad and chicken salad, it’s not about the ingredients but the amounts of each one that makes all the difference.

 Recipe Ingredients